mike-s123/MStar-WLAN/README.md

 ## Getting Started

-Hardware info is found in the "hardware/pcb" directory, where there are Eagle .brd, .sch and .lbr files, along with parts info.
+Hardware info is found in the "hardware/pcb" directory, where there are Eagle .brd, .sch and .lbr files, along with some parts info.

 ### Prerequisites

 Library versions are noted in the .ino.
 The ESP8266 and/or ESP32 core for Arduino needs to be installed.

-The "data" directory needs to be uploaded to the board.
+The "data" directory needs to be uploaded to the board ("sketch data upload").
 The board will access the files using SPIFFS.
 The files are used to define the different controllers, and also contain some documentation.

 ## Operation